aaronleopold/mtg_analyzer/README.md

 ## Getting Started

-Currently, the Rust code is not connected to the React application.
+Currently, the Rust code is not connected to the web application.
 Eventually, once the library is closer to completion, they will be connected.
+I recently moved the frontend over to using Svelte, so hopefully by the time integration is ready there will be nice WASM support :D

 To run everything concurrently: